Henrik Sedin: Vancouver Canucks (2000–2018)

-2000–2005
+Early years (2000–2006)

 The 2000–01 NHL season was Henrik's first for the Canucks.
 His debut was the team's first game of the campaign on 5 October 2000, a 6–3 loss to the Philadelphia Flyers.
 With the game, Henrik and Daniel became the fourth pair of twins to have played in the NHL.
 Three days later, Henrik assisted on Daniel's first career NHL goal in a 5–4 win against the Tampa Bay Lightning.
 The goal tied the game at 4 with 1:26 left in regulation.
 In a 5–2 win against the Toronto Maple Leafs on 16 October 2000, Henrik scored his first NHL goal and added an assist on Daniel's second career goal.
 Henrik tallied 29 points over the course of the campaign—second among team rookies to Daniel's 34 points.
 He and Daniel played primarily on the Canucks' third line.

 Henrik improved to 36 points in his second NHL season; he finished with five goals in his last six games, taking his season total to 16.
 In the opening game of the 2002 Stanley Cup playoffs, Henrik scored the overtime winner against the first-seeded Detroit Red Wings to put the Canucks 1–0 ahead in the series; it was his first NHL playoff goal.
 Detroit went on to eliminate the Canucks in six games en route to winning the Stanley Cup.
 During the 2002–03 season, Henrik suffered a sprained left shoulder that forced him out of three games.
 He had sustained the injury during a game against the Edmonton Oilers on 14 December 2002.
 Henrik also missed a game on 23 February 2003 because of a hand injury.
 He played 78 games during 2002–03 and finished the campaign with 39 points.